RickCogley/octopress-all/source/_posts/2014-01-20-system-uptime-and-downtime-calculations-for-slas.markdown

 tags: [uptime, downtime, availability, nines, marketing]
 published: true
 googleplus_post: https://plus.google.com/106441590644824941284/posts/gt84GQtzYRC
+lettering: Don't let marketing dress to the nines
 ---

 _Marketing speak, when it comes to system uptime or downtime, can be  misleading.
 Learn some basic relationships between your "nines" of downtime to be ready._